datacarpentry/stata-economics/_episodes/01-data-quality.md

 > Compare the number of missing values in the two tables above.
 Why are they different?
 > > ## Solution
 > > The first method, `destring` forces all values with non-numerical entries to be missing.
 This includes entries like "2011.
 Population data compiled from administrative registers."
 The second method, converting the first four characters of the string to a number, can parse this entry as 2011 and these entries will not be missing.
+When the destring replace or destring generate method was unsuccessful Stata doesn't quit with an error code.
+What you got is a feedback to the viewer window like `contains nonnumeric characters; no replace`.
+We would recommend you to use destring along with `assert` command.
 > {: .solution}
 {: .challenge}